Tips for selling your skills to potential employers

 It can be hard to know what an employer is looking for

 When applying for a job straight out of school or college, your CV might look a little bare because you’ve been busy getting an education; there wasn’t much time for part-time jobs or work experience.
-With this in mind, it can be hard to identify what exactly your skills are or how you show them in a CV, but don’t worry, you’ve definitely got skills!
+With this in mind, it can be hard to identify what exactly your skills are or how you show them in a CV, but they are there you just have to know how to frame them.

 Things that employers like in a potential job applicant can include a positive attitude, the ability to communicate, time management skills, problem solving, teamwork, adaptability and the ability to work under pressure.
 Everyone will have gained at least some of these skills from sitting school exams, giving presentations or from playing with your local sports team.

 These types of skills are often referred to as ‘soft skills’ and are just as important to include on your CV as your second language or exam results.
 Here are some things to keep in mind when trying to present your skills to a potential employer:

 From a job description you will probably get a few buzzwords or skills listed that make you a suitable candidate for the job.
 In order to demonstrate that you have these skills it's important to have an example of a time and situation where you used the skill or learned the skill.
 This could be anything from explaining how you stood out in a team project or worked well under pressure.
 These are things that can be prepared in advance of any interview, which in turn will make you feel more confident and equipped.

 Having examples is a good start but really knowing how these skills apply to the job you want is key.
 So be familiar with the organisation you are applying to and how you fit with what they are looking for.